 Parking Ordinance Changes

-This past summer, after careful review of our old city ordinance, consideration of the enforceability of current ordinances around the state, and input from the community, the City Council made significant changes in passing a new parking ordinance.
+In 2019, after careful review of old city ordinances, consideration of the enforceability of current ordinances around the state, and input from the community, the City Council made significant changes in passing a new parking ordinance.
 That ordinance is now Chapter 6 of the City Municipal Code.
 A few key points that motorists and residents need to know are outlined below:

 - The parking ordinance is now a civil, not a traffic or criminal violation.
 That means that the owner of the vehicle is strictly liable or responsible for any parking violations.